rian39/notes/chun_control_freedom_2006.md

 In order to emerge as a medium of freedom, the Internet became cyberspace in the mid-1990s.
 37

-[i]n order to use, one is used, and that one's online interactions are fundamentally open 130
+[i]n order to use, one is used, and that one's online interactions are fundamentally open 130 {#ambivalence} {#network}

 Technology makes it possible to believe once more in liberal and consumer equality 143

 [A]ll electronic interactions undermine the control of users by constantly sending involuntary “representations.”
 249

 [C]ontrol-freedom thrives on a paranoid knowledge that focuses on technological rather than political solutions and that relies on racial profiling.
-290
+290 {#power} {#freedom}